-ANTICIPATED TIMEFRAME: 6 Months
+ANTICIPATED TIMEFRAME: 6 Months (Full-Time)*

 STAR PROGRAM DESCRIPTION

 The U.S. Agency for International Development (USAID) works to ensure that all women and children have the same chance of a healthy life, regardless of where they live.
 The Office of Maternal and Child Health and Nutrition leads the Agency’s response to one of its top global health priorities: preventing maternal and child deaths.
-In 2019 alone, USAID helped 84 million women and children access essential, and often lifesaving, health care.
+In 2019 alone, USAID helped 84 million women and children access essential, and often life-saving, health care.

-The Office of Maternal and Child Health and Nutrition (MCHN) within USAID’s Bureau for Global Health (GH) seeks an MCHN Communications Intern (Intern) to support internal and external communications for the Office and its four divisions: Maternal and Newborn Health, Child Health and Immunization, Research and Policy, and Nutrition and Environmental Health.
+The Office of Maternal and Child Health and Nutrition (MCHN) within USAID’s Bureau for Global Health (GH) seeks a MCHN Communications Intern (Intern) to support internal and external communications for the Office and its four divisions: Maternal and Newborn Health, Child Health and Immunization, Research and Policy, and Nutrition and Environmental Health.
 The intern will have the opportunity to work alongside USAID’s leading technical experts as well as engage with external partners and stakeholders to promote the Agency’s preventing maternal and child deaths programming and partnerships.
 MCHN communications are part of a fast-paced and dynamic environment with opportunities to engage with external partners and develop highly visible communications materials.

-The Intern will work as a part of the Office of Maternal and Child Health and Nutrition (MCHN) Communications and Outreach Team and receive technical guidance from the Senior Communications Advisor.
+The intern will work as a part of the Office of Maternal and Child Health and Nutrition (MCHN) Communications and Outreach Team, and receive technical guidance from the Senior Communications Advisor.